Let's Not Forget ...

 Since 2019, teenage Swedish activist Greta Thunberg has been speaking out forcefully about the lack of action on global climate change.

 Ms. Thunberg has spoken at such events as the UN Climate Action Summit and the World Economic Forum, berating world leaders for doing "basically nothing" to reduce carbon emissions.
-In 2020, Greta returned to school, having dropped out for a year, but she continues her protest activities.
+In 2020, Greta returned to school, having dropped out for a year, but she continued her protest activities.

 After 23 years covering the auto industry, Tirekicking Today shifted gears in 2016 to focus on social, political and economic issues – led by unprecedented ramifications of the Trump presidency and its election-denying aftermath.